salilab/itcell-lib/README.md

 ITCell will likely only work on a Linux system.

 First, download or clone this repository.
-Then download the prerequsites:
+Then download the prerequisites:

  - [IMP](https://integrativemodeling.org/) (the scripts expect to find the `soap_score` binary in the PATH).